hyperledger/besu-docs/docs/HowTo/Monitor/Splunk-Enterprise.md

 --logging=trace
 ```

-Notice the environment variables used to setup Besu to send its logs to Splunk.
+The environment variables specified send the Besu logs to Splunk.

 Only `LOGGER`, `SPLUNK_URL`, `SPLUNK_TOKEN` and `SPLUNK_SKIPTLSVERIFY` are
-required in our example but find the complete list of options in the [Splunk options reference table](#splunk-options-reference).
+required in our example.
+The complete list of options is in the [Splunk options reference table](#splunk-options-reference).

 ### Display the logs

-Navigate in the Splunk web interface to [the search page](http://localhost:8080/en-US/app/search/search).
+In the Splunk web interface, navigate to the [search page](http://localhost:8080/en-US/app/search/search).

-type `index="besu"` in the search field and log events sent by Besu will be displayed.
+Type `index="besu"` in the search field.
+Log events sent by Besu are displayed.

 Congratulations!
 You can now play with the search and other Splunk features to explore your Besu logs.